Change is inevitable. Change is constant – Benjamin Disraeli

 ID will continue to take advantage of the analysis of big data to personalize learning experiences by getting better insights into learner engagement.
 Learning can be designed to cater to individual needs and requirements.

 Big data actually allows us to quantify how learners learn best.
 Using this information will help designers avoid a ‘one-size fits all’ ID strategy or design for the average learner.
 With big data, we can identify the modes of delivery individual employees prefer.
 This data will help instructional designers reach learners based on their learning styles through the best learning tools available to them.

 Instructional designers will no longer be forced to impose learning in a style learners may not prefer.
 ID will lean toward creating multiple modalities for the same information and learning strategies will be enhanced for individual preferences to be truly personalized.

-With personalization, ID will move toward offering learners the flexibility to help learners learn what they want to or ‘pull’ rather than developing courses which follow a similar cycle based on traditional styles of learning, in other words, ‘push’.
+With personalization, ID will move toward offering learners the flexibility to learn what they want or ‘pull’ rather than developing courses which follow a similar cycle based on traditional styles of learning, in other words, ‘push’.

 To offer demand-driven learning to an audience that is tech-savvy, ID will have to utilize the power of technology to design learning that is accessible on all devices.
 ID will veer more toward delivering learning in bite-sized pieces so that learners can access what they want, anytime and anywhere.

 The growing ubiquity of mobile phones has given a fillip to mobile learning.
 The focus will be on developing nano learning modules – small and coherent chunks of information designed to be delivered to learners on mobile devices.

 These small but organized nuggets of learning need to be designed and developed rapidly and the ID strategy will be based on how learners will interact with the courseware while they are on-the-go.
 The size is ideal for the learner who accesses them on his mobile in short intervals during his work hours and when he needs it.
 The modules should be designed to help faster cognitive processing for faster application.